moaazsoltan/DiscordHelpChannelsBot/README.md

-## How to run the bot
+## Setting up the Bot
 So far the bot hasn't been fully built to be set up through the text channels on discord.
-It does take a fair bit of setting up and some basic faimliarity with how python discords are made.
+It does take a fair bit of setting up and some basic faimliarity with how discord bots are made using python.

-** I wil expand on this in the future as this is still work in progress **
+Once you have set it up on your own server it is pretty straight forward.
+You only need to modifyt he JSON file.

 ```
 JSON setup Layout
 {